mrdimosthenis/Synapses/README.md

 #### Works for huge datasets

 The functions that process big volumes of data, have an *Iterable/Stream* as argument.
-Ram should not get full!
+RAM should not get full!

 #### It's well tested